 Submission guidelines Nijmegen

 Authors are invited to submit their extended paper abstracts of 700-1200 words, short papers of approx. 2500 words, or full papers of up to 6,000 words (each excluding references) before the 1st of March 2020 through the registration and submission link by selecting the session of their preference.
 Accepted contributions must be revised and resubmitted until 1st of May 2020.
 All accepted and timely submitted contributions will be referenced in the conference proceedings, using a 250-word summary, respectively abstract in the case of full papers.
 Contributions must be submitted to one of the proposed sessions.
-Information about the sessions can be found in the call for contributions section

 First overview of themes and their tracks